Q: Should I apply for the Honors Micro and Macro Theory courses (ECON 2203 and ECON 2204) and, if so, how do I apply?

 Q: I am interested in taking one of the Economics electives offered by the Woods College of Advancing Studies.
 How do I register for a Woods College course?

 The Economics department accepts the following Woods College courses offered during the regular academic year as economics electives towards the MCA&S major, minor, and CSOM concentration:

 - ADEC 2210 Behavioral Economics is accepted as a lower (2000)-level elective

 - ADEC 3500 Social Policy is accepted as a lower (2000)-level elective

-- ADEC 3394 Urban and Regional Theory is accepted as an upper (3000)-level elective
+- ADEC 3394 Urban and Regional Theory is accepted as a lower (2000)-level elective

 To register for an elective during the academic year, contact the Woods College, located in St. Mary's Hall, South.
 If they accept you into the course, bring a Course Approval Form to Ms. Doran, Undergraduate Program Specialist, for her signature, firstname.lastname@example.org; 317B Maloney Hall, 2-3670 and return the signed form to Student Services.
 Department approval is not needed for summer courses.

 Some points to keep in mind if you take a Woods College course:

 - A Woods College ADEC elective counts as a course taken "outside the department."
 You are permitted to take two Economics electives total, from outside the department, which includes the Woods College, study abroad, and courses taken at other universities.

 - You may not take either of the Intermediate Theory courses nor Econometrics outside the department which includes the Woods College.